cisagov/icsnpp-enip/README.md

 ICSNPP-ENIP is a Zeek plugin for parsing and logging fields within the Ethernet/IP protocol.

-This plugin was developed to be fully customizable, so if you would like to drill down into specific BACnet packets and log certain variables, add the logging functionality to [scripts/icsnpp/enip/main.zeek](scripts/icsnpp/enip/main.zeek).
+This plugin was developed to be fully customizable, so if you would like to drill down into specific ENIP/CIP packets and log certain variables, add the logging functionality to [scripts/icsnpp/enip/main.zeek](scripts/icsnpp/enip/main.zeek).
 The functions within [scripts/icsnpp/enip/main.zeek](scripts/icsnpp/enip/main.zeek) and [src/events.bif](src/events.bif) should prove to be a good guide on how to add new logging functionality.

 This parser produces four log files.
 These log files are defined in [scripts/icsnpp/enip/main.zeek](scripts/icsnpp/enip/main.zeek).
 * enip.log